fdel-car/Hob-n-slash/README.md

 ### Disclaimer:

-We do not own most of the assets, every one of them belongs to their respective crators and they are used only for an educational purpose.
+We do not own most of the assets, every one of them belongs to their respective creators and they are used only for an educational purpose.